luisjedev/nest11-template/README.md

 - **Authentication with JWT:** Secure your application with JSON Web Tokens for robust user authentication.
 - **ORM Integration:** Efficiently manage your database with an integrated Object-Relational Mapping tool.
 - **Optimized Validations with Zod:** Ensure data integrity and reduce errors with optimized validations using Zod.
+- **Docker Support:** Containerize your application for easy deployment and scaling.
 - **Additional Features:** The template includes various other enhancements to accelerate development and improve code quality.

 Whether you're building a new application or enhancing an existing one, this template provides a solid foundation to get you started quickly.